 Heard an amazing song on the radio or at a club but can’t seem to remember the name or the lyrics, so that you can find the song?
 Well, chances are, you’ve used Shazam to identify the song.
 While there are a number of ways through which you can identify songs, Shazam has to be the most popular solution.
 Although Shazam is definitely a great music identifying app, it has its fair share of problems.
-Firstly, users have complained about bloatware on the app and there are times when it fails to identify a song or brings a wrong result.
-Also, there have been various complains about it being slow on occasions.
-So, if you are looking for a change of database or simply a different and more simple app to use, here are our top 6 Shazam alternative apps that can give it a run for its money:
+Firstly, the app is packed with so many features that it can literally make even the most powerful smartphones lag at times.
+Quite honestly, you might not even find all those features useful to begin with.
+So if you are looking for a simple and easy-to-use app for identifying the songs that are around you, then here are our top 6 Shazam alternative apps that can give it a run for its money:

 With SoundHound, you can add songs to Spotify and also easily search, discover and play music.
 Charts, weekly feature songs, videos, and artists, music man, artist biographies, etc. are many of the other features of SoundHound.